Gifts for cats – including toys, scratching posts, and beds. Tested by two kitties who are going to tell you the truth about what cats like.

 Cats love small toys for wrestling, fetching, and snuggling.

 This banana is Avon’s favorite stuffed toy.
+We named it Carl.
 It’s filled with catnip.
 And it’s just the right size for kicking at with his feet while he holds it.

 Cats love a new place to sit – especially if it’s positioned in front of a heater or on a warm patio.
 As long as it’s small, cozy, and soft, it’s going to be a hit.